Centre for Physical Activity BMC SAS

 - UKROPCOVÁ B. Can lifestyle be cured?
 How to incorporate regular physical activity into the healthcare system.
 Bratislava, during a press conference dedicated to the International day of hypertension, 17-5-2018.

 - UKROPCOVÁ B. Physical activity – a health elixir.
 A popular public lecture.
 Researchers’ Night, Old Market (Stará tržnica), 9/2018.

 - UKROPCOVÁ B. Exercise as medicine: Regular physical activity in the prevention and treatment of oncological diseases.
 OnkoOlympiad – League Against Cancer (Liga Proti Rakovine, LPR), Bratislava 10/2018

-- UKROPCOVÁ B. Physical activity as a part of a complex lifestyle modification in prevention and treatment of chronic diseases.
+- UKROPCOVÁ B. Physical activity as an aspect of a complex lifestyle modification in prevention and treatment of chronic diseases.
 A lecture for students of STU (Slovak University of Technology), on the request of Ing.
 Igor Lehocký, Bratislava, 10/2018.

 - UKROPCOVÁ B. Physical activity as a health elixir & exercise as medicine.
 The effect of exercise on molecules, people, and society.
-Popularizational lecture within the scope of the cycle of lectures Visionaries.
+Popularisation lecture given within the cycle of lectures Visionaries.
 Trnava 4/2018.